Persuasion (novel): Main characters

 Captain James Benwick – A friend of Captains Harville and Wentworth.
 Benwick was engaged to marry Captain Harville's sister Fanny, but she died while Benwick was at sea.
 He gained prize money as a lieutenant and was promoted to commander (thus earning the right to be called Captain).
 Benwick's enjoyment of reading gives him a connection with Anne as does her willingness to listen to him in his time of deep sadness.
 Benwick was with Louisa Musgrove during her recovery, at the end of which they become engaged to marry.

 William Elliot – A distant relation ("great-grandson of the second Sir Walter" when it is not stated from which later holder of the baronetcy Sir Walter descends in order to be the current holder of the title) and the heir presumptive of Sir Walter.
 It is later revealed that, beneath his charming veneer, Mr Elliot is a cold, calculating opportunist.
 He became estranged from the family when he married a woman of lower social rank for her fortune and actively insulted his uncle; his relatives cast him aside, until he returned as a wealthy man when they desperately needed money.
 Despite rumours that he is interested in Elizabeth, he instead turns his attentions towards Anne.
 He is a widower, eager to claim the social value of the title that he will someday inherit.
 He also has an interest in Mrs Clay, Elizabeth's companion, and she later becomes his mistress, although this turns out largely to be an attempt by William to stop his uncle from remarrying and potentially producing a son who would inherit Kellynch instead of William.

 Mrs Smith – A friend of Anne Elliot who lives in Bath.
 Mrs Smith is a widow who suffers ill health and financial difficulties.
 She keeps abreast of the doings of Bath society through news she gets from her nurse, Rooke, who tends the wife of a friend of William Elliot's.
 Her financial problems could have been straightened out with assistance from William Elliot, her husband's friend and executor of his will, but Elliot's greed led him to hide most of her remaining fortune with the expectation that he would eventually be able to take it for himself.
 Wentworth eventually acts on her behalf when William departs Bath, allowing Mrs Smith to claim her money.

 Lady Dalrymple – A viscountess, cousin to Sir Walter.
-She occupies an exalted position in society by virtue of wealth and rank.
-Sir Walter and Elizabeth are eager to be seen at Bath in the company of this great relation and her daughter, Miss Carteret, at a time when their own social status is in question.
+She holds a prominent position in society due to her wealth and noble rank.
+Because their own social status has become precarious, Sir Walter and Elizabeth seek to associate with her and her daughter, Miss Carteret, while staying in Bath to elevate their own standing.